Scott Sanderson (American football)

-Scott Michael Sanderson (born July 25, 1974) is a former American football offensive lineman.
+Scott Michael Sanderson (born July 25, 1974) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He played college football at Washington State University in Pullman, where he was an All-American in 1996 under head coach Mike Price.
-Sanderson was selected in the third round of the 1997 NFL Draft by the Tennessee Oilers, and appeared mostly on special teams.
+Sanderson was selected in the third round of the 1997 NFL draft by the Tennessee Oilers, and appeared mostly on special teams.
 He later played for the New Orleans Saints and Chicago Bears.